Gayathri229/NamasteReact/Assignment10.md

   <br/>

 3. Why do we have .postcssrc file?
    .postcssrc file is used to tell the bundler that tailwind css is used in this project/app.
 Bundler(Parcel) uses postcssrc file to read & understand tailwind CSS.
+   Tailwind CSS relies on Post CSS for processing and transforming its utility classes in actual CSS (for my understanding).